 The circumstances are different for every farm.
-Cash and labor are often in high demand and not enough of them to go around is a common situation.
+Cash and labor are often in high demand and it's common for not enough of them to go around.
 However, there are very few dairies where dead and sick calves are profitable.
 Fewer cases of scours are always more desirable.

 How to set a goal or standard?
-One way is to compare the scours treatment rate on your farm at 2 points in time.
+One way is to compare the scours treatment rate on your farm at two points in time.
 What rate do I have now?
-What rate do I have 2 months from now?
+What rate do I have two months from now?
 This means that some written record has to be made of calves being treated for scours.

-One practical way to do this is to limit your recorded case to those calve receiving medication for scours (this is not the same as giving only oral electrolytes).
+One practical way to do this is to limit your recorded case to those calves receiving medication for scours (this is not the same as only giving oral electrolytes).
 A small spiral notebook will work well for this.
-At the end of each month the cases that were medicated can be added up and divided by the number of preweaned calves.
+At the end of each month, the cases that were medicated can be added up and divided by the number of preweaned calves.

-Just one caution in doing this comparison.
-There is a lot of seasonal variation in scours rates.
+Just one caution in doing this: There is a lot of seasonal variation in scours rates.
 If you make quarterly or longer comparisons be certain to compare treatment rates in the same season of each year.

 Another way to set a goal is to compare your calf enterprise with others in the dairy industry.
-The national group, Dairy Calf and Heifer Association, set their standard for calves up to 8 weeks of age being treated for scours as 15 percent (DCHA, 2016).
+The national group, Dairy Calf and Heifer Association, set their standard for calves up to eight weeks of age being treated for scours as 15% (DCHA, 2016).

-Finally, knowing that scours is the cause of death for one-half of all the preweaned calves that die in the U.S, pick a number less than 15 percent.
-Ten percent.
-Five percent.
-Go for it!
+Finally, knowing that scours is the cause of death for half of all the preweaned calves that die in the U.S, pick a number less than 50% and go for it!